 - If you make lunch for school, get into the routine of making it the afternoon before, as you unpack when the kids come home.

-- While moms focus on the kids on the back to school time, it’s important to take care of yourself and do something for yourself too, it allows you to be a better mom.
-In the school of life, this is a big step for you too, and a lot of learning is ahead – make sure to listen to yourself so you don’t miss a great class. -Katja, who wrote 20 Tips for Moms for Moms: How to Survive Life when Your Kids are in School at Skimbaco Lifestyle
+- While moms focus on the kids in the back-to-school time, it’s important to take care of yourself and do something for yourself, too; it allows you to be a better mom.
+In the school of life, this is a big step for you too, and a lot of learning is ahead – make sure to listen to yourself, so you don’t miss a great class. -Katja, who wrote 20 Tips for Moms: How to Survive Life when Your Kids are in School at Skimbaco Lifestyle

-- Be nice to the other parents you see in the pick up lines, in the special events, PTO meetings, on the field, etc. Little ones are watching and we’re all in similar boats.
-A kind smile, introduction, quick question goes a long way. -Rajean, Rajean Blomquist: Bcause I Said So
+- Be nice to the other parents you see in the pick-up lines, in the special events, PTO meetings, on the field, etc. Little ones are watching, and we’re all in similar boats.
+A kind smile, introduction, a quick question goes a long way. -Rajean, Rajean Blomquist: Bcause I Said So

-- Need ideas of things for you to do?
-Read Jessica’s post, what parents do on the first day of school.
+- Need any ideas of things for you to do?
+Read Jessica’s post what parents do on the first day of school.

 - Take care of you.
 Don’t forget to breath, make your own lunch, and exercise!